fengjian0106/hed-tutorial-for-document-scanning/README.md

 After performing this step, a batch of synthetic training sample images is obtained.

 The process of preparing the training samples should be customized according to the specific needs.
 Here is just a reference method.
-For example, you can manually mark a batch of images and organize them into csv files in the same format.

 #### _3_ Training Network
 Run the following program: